fsharp/fsharp.org/testimonials/index.md

 <a id="JamieDixon" class="testimonial-anchor"> &nbsp; </a>
 ---

-> F# makes is easy to spend your time answering interesting questions about the domain and less time answering questions about the language.
+> F# makes it easy to spend your time answering interesting questions about the domain and less time answering questions about the language.

 1. **Jamie Dixon**
 2. Coder